 During 1939, the U.S. Navy constructed a small seaplane base at this location.
 Naval Air Station Kaneohe Bay was used as a seaplane base including the administration of the Kaneohe Bay Naval Defense Sea Area.

-an important base for training operations for Navy and Army aircraft.
+During the duration of the war, Kaneohe was an important base for training operations for Navy and Army aircraft.
 On January 26, 1943 P-40E Warhawks from the 73rd Fighter Squadron, 318th Fighter Group, escorted by three LB-30s fly from Midway to Kaneohe, a distance of roughly 1,100 nautical miles.

 On February 6, 1945, Chief of Naval Operations directed that, following a period of training at NAS Kaneohe Bay, VPB 109, VPB 123, and VPB 124 of Fleet Air Wing 2 be equipped to employ the SWOD Mark 9, Bat, glide bomb in combat.

-USN units based at Kaneohe
+U.S. Navy (USN) units based at Kaneohe

 Patrol Wing 1 ?
 September 19, 1942 South Pacific

-318th FG, 73rd FS (P-40E) Midway January 26, 1943–May 5, 1943 departs Mokuleia
+318th FG, 73rd FS (P-40E) Midway arrives January 26, 1943–May 5, 1943 departs Mokuleia

 VP-137 (PV-1) Ford Island August 9, 1944 - October 15, 1944 Mokerang